OidcClient

 metadata:

-name: my-webapp-oidc-credentials
+name: my-webapp-credentials

 namespace: my-app-dev